xcybersecx/Cybersecurity-Labs/15-privilege-escalation-using-linpeas-2nd-try/README.md

 *Figure 42.
 LinPEAS banner during the Java RMI run.*

-The later process list displayed activity under several accounts, including `root`, `www-data`, `tomcat55` and `daemon`, as well as a Java/Metasploit payload process.
-The screenshot is useful for showing the services running on this deliberately vulnerable target.
-It is **not** a substitute for a `whoami`/`id` result in this particular session.
+The later process list showed services running under several accounts, including `root`, `www-data`, `tomcat55` and `daemon`, alongside a Java/Metasploit payload process.
+It gave me another view of how much was running on this deliberately vulnerable VM.
+I did not capture a separate user-identity command for this Java RMI shell.

 ![Figure 43: Process enumeration under different system accounts during the Java RMI LinPEAS run.](images/43-java-rmi-linpeas-process-list.png)